simonclavet/Bof/README.md

 lags behind the present time, and uses inputs from players to update as best as it can (maybe loding out very far entities in the sector, which means this sim will have errors).

-But this is still a 'single time' simulation', that needs player inputs before updating.
+But this is still a 'single time simulation', that needs player inputs before updating.
 So it lags.

 We hide this lag with a second simulation, which is predicted up to the present with local inputs.
 A predicted simulation is restarted from the real simulation every frame, for a couple of large dts that are not deterministic